aptmcl/SupercomputingKhepri/page4.md

 algorithms that we knew were already parallelized.
-A suitable candidade is BlackBoxOptim, a parallelized optimization package supporting both multi- and single-objective optimization problems using meta-heuristics algorithms.
+A suitable candidade is BlackBoxOptim, a parallelized optimization package supporting both multi- and single-objective optimization problems using metaheuristics algorithms.

 BlackBoxOptim supports both multi-threaded and parallel execution, allowing the optimization algorithm to evaluate many candidate solutions at the same time.
-Given that Khepri is not yet thread-safe, we opted for parallel evaluation using multiple independent processes.
+Since Khepri is not yet thread-safe, we opted for parallel evaluation using multiple independent processes.
 Following the BlackBoxOptim guidelines, we used the following
 template: